rose-thunder/website/README.md

 - [ ] Make music page
 - [x] Create a wii menu on the home page
 - [x] Create screensaver like thing on the home page
-- [ ] Make a page for the sapphire system
+- [ ] Make a page for the sapphire system?
+- [ ] Make a cruated youtube list